Invariance of Immersed Floer cohomology under Maslov flows: Introduction

 with $c_1(X) \in H^2(X)$ the first Chern class, as in a K\"ahler-Ricci flow.
 It is an observation of Smoczyk \cite{smoczyk} that the combined mean curvature and K\"ahler-Ricci flow preserves the Lagrangian condition.
 A result of Lotay-Pacini \cite[Section 7]{lotay:coupled} (using a technique of Hamilton) says that such coupled mean-curvature flows $\phi_t: L \to X, \omega_t$ exist for short time.
 All symplectic manifolds $X$ will be assumed to be compact and Lagrangians $L$ will be assumed to be compact, oriented, and equipped with relative spin structures and local systems.
-In order to apply Cieliebak-Mohnke perturbations \cite{cm:trans} we furthermore assume that $X$ is simply-connected and the relative symplectic class $[0,\omega] \in H^2(\phi,\Q)$ is rational.
+In order to apply Cieliebak-Mohnke perturbations \cite{cm:trans} we furthermore assume that $X$ is simply-connected and the relative symplectic class $[0,\omega] \in H^2(\phi,\bQ)$ is rational (which will hold for rational times in the flow).
+At times when the number of self-intersection points changes, we find a correction to the weakly bounding cochain so that the Floer cohomology and potential is preserved.
+Suppose that under a flow $\phi_t$ two new self-intersection points $x_{1,t}, x_{2,t} \in \phi(L_t)$ are born at $t = 0$, leading to four ordered self-intersection points $v_{t,\pm}, \ol{v}_{t,\pm} \in L \times_{\phi_t} L$.\footnote{We use a bar over an ordered intersection point if the orientation induced by the splitting into tangent spaces of the branches of the Lagrangian disagrees with the symplectic orientation, and no bar otherwise.} In our conventions, $\ol{v}_{t,\pm}$ is connected by a Floer trajectory to $v_{t,\mp}$ as in Figure \ref{small} by Theorem \ref{smallstrip}. \begin{theorem} {\rm (Invariance for self-tangencies)} Let $(\phi_t)_{t \in [-\eps,\eps]}$ be a (forward or reverse) Maslov flow \textup{(}as in Definition~\ref{def:maslovflow}\textup{)} of Lagrangian immersions developing a tangency $D\phi_t(T_{l_-} L) \cap D\phi_t(T_{l_+} L) \neq \{ 0 \}$ at $t = 0$ with two additional self-intersections $x_{1,t}, x_{2,t}$ for $t > 0$.
+For any family